 The statistics above are attributable to research by Renjun Bian, a J.S.D. candidate at UC Berkeley School of Law, which were published on 7 February 2018 in Dennis Crouch’s Patently-O Blog.

 Are you or your business considering filing in China but need more guidance before going forward?
-Contact us today and let us help you make the most of your patent filing experience.
+Call Us or Email Us today and let us help you make the most of your patent filing experience.
 We offer a reduced rate consultation and an introductory small business discount!

 *Advertisement by The Maxham Firm